Greg Lahaye

 Status QuoPlatinum BenchmarkMarginal valuePerceived gap

 A team that's been using a shared spreadsheet for six months isn't going to delete it because someone mentions a database would be better.
 They'd say the spreadsheet works fine.
-But if that same spreadsheet was proposed as a new solution in a meeting, it would get torn apart for not being a database.
+But if that same spreadsheet was proposed as a new solution in a meeting, it would probably get torn apart for not being a database.

 A useful way to catch this is the look-back test.
 Imagine the quick fix has already been applied.
 The threshold change is live, the alerts have quieted down, the team is sleeping through the night.
 Now someone proposes the full overhaul.
 Would you actually prioritise it?
 Would you pull engineers off other work to spend weeks rebuilding a system that's working well enough?